 - Few commodities have a variety of use.
 If their price falls, people will start using the same for a variety of purposes and will try to satisfy their utility with the same commodity.

 Thus, economics helps in understanding human tendency is different in the situation of the business.
-It helps in analysing human behaviour based on their need, taste, preference etc. Moreover, it also helps in estimating the behaviour of consumer based on the industrial cycle and demand & Supply of commodities.
+It helps in analyzing human behavior based on their need, taste, preference, etc. Moreover, it also helps in estimating the behavior of consumers based on the industrial cycle and demand & Supply of commodities.

 This has been a guide to the Economics Example.
 Here we discuss the various Economics Example along with a diagram and detailed explanation.
 You can also go through our other suggested articles to learn more –